Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Following the structure of this binary tree when executing searches makes auditing the Transparency Log much more efficient because users can easily reason about which nodes will be accessed when conducting a search.
-As such, only nodes along a specific search path need to be monitored for accuracy.
+As such, only nodes along a specific search path need to be checked for correctness.

 The following Python code demonstrates the computations used for following this tree structure: